 Detection and management of the cardiotoxic effects of anti-cancer treatments is of growing importance [149, 150].
 Treatments implicated in causing LV dysfunction include anthracyclines, cyclophosphamide, docetaxel, bortezomib, trastuzumab, bevacizumab and sunitinib [151, 152].
 Most children with childhood cancer will become long-term survivors and be more likely to develop HF than their siblings [153].
 Early detection and prompt treatment of anthracycline-related cardiotoxicity can prevent LV dysfunction and promote LV recovery [154-156].

 The Trastuzumab Trials Cardiac Review and Evaluation Committee defined treatment-related cardiac dysfunction as a symptomatic fall in LVEF by >5% to <55% or an asymptomatic fall in LVEF by >10% to <55% [157].
 Current criteria for discontinuing trastuzumab rest on detection of LVEF 40-49% and ≥10% below baseline or LVEF <40% [158].
-Compared with radionuclide cardiac blood pool imaging and echocardiography, the ‘standard’ imaging modalities for serial LVEF assessment, CMR offers a radiation-free, more accurate modality for detecting LVEF <50% [159] (Neilan et al., 2012),(Ylänen et al., 2013) and is useful in the assessment of the efficacy of treatments aimed at preventing HF in patients undergoing chemotherapy (!!!
+Compared with radionuclide cardiac blood pool imaging and echocardiography, the ‘standard’ imaging modalities for serial LVEF assessment, CMR offers a radiation-free, more accurate modality for detecting LVEF <50% [159], (Neilan et al., 2012)(Ylänen et al., 2013)(!!!
 INVALID CITATION !!!
+[173, 174])Expert consensus guidelines recommend CMR in particular when ventricular function nears thresholds for chemotherapy discontinuation or when there is significant regurgitant valve disease [160].

-[173, 174]) in particular [160].
-[161].
-The utility of LA volume, oedema, and imaging to detect cardiotoxicity before declines in LVEF is under investigation [162-166].
-[167](!!!
-INVALID CITATION !!!
-[183, 184]).
+LGE is an insensitive marker with poor prognostic utility in cancer survivors [161].
+The utility of ECV, LA volume, oedema, and deformation imaging to detect cardiotoxicity before declines in LVEF is under investigation ([162-166].
+In a series of childhood cancer survivors who previously received ≥200 mg/m2 anthracycline and had normal indices of global systolic function by standard CMR parameters, CMR tagging techniques detected significant falls in global and segmental LV peak longitudinal and circumferential strain and detected more widespread regional falls in strain than did speckle-tracking by echocardiography [167].

 Other cardiomyopathies